Atharv-navatre/AI-Meal-Planner/README.md

 This project is a meal planning app that generates personalized meal plans based on a user's caloric needs and food preferences.
-It uses Meta-Llama-3-70B to generate creative meal ideas using ingredients selected by the algorithm.
+It uses Llama-3 70B through Groq API to generate creative meal ideas using ingredients selected by the algorithm.

 ### Try the app [here](https://ai-meal-planner.streamlit.app)